 Step 3: Installation

-We will install the official binary release of the Solana (Agave) client.
-This tool suite includes the solana-validator binary required to run your node and the solana CLI for managing keys.
+We will install the official binary release of the Agave validator client (formerly Solana Labs).
+This tool suite includes the agave-validator binary required to run your node and the solana CLI for managing keys.

 We will install the latest stable release directly from the official release channel.